Azathothas/Stars/README.md

 - [RhinoSecurityLabs/cloudgoat](https://github.com/RhinoSecurityLabs/cloudgoat) – CloudGoat is Rhino Security Labs' "Vulnerable by Design" AWS deployment tool
 - [RhinoSecurityLabs/pacu](https://github.com/RhinoSecurityLabs/pacu) – The AWS exploitation framework, designed for testing the security of Amazon Web Services environments.
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) – AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
+- [SilentDemonSD/WZML-X](https://github.com/SilentDemonSD/WZML-X) – A Super Enhanced Telegram bot which can download torrents, mega, google drive links, telegram file, direct links and all yt-dlp sites, upload to google drive, telegram cloud, rclone clouds or ddl servers.
+Made with Pyrogram in Python by WZML-X Devs.
 - [SkyperTHC/curlshell](https://github.com/SkyperTHC/curlshell) – reverse shell using curl
 - [Sprocket-Security/fireproxng](https://github.com/Sprocket-Security/fireproxng) – Next generation fireprox AWS API endpoint creation utility.
 - [Squiblydoo/debloat](https://github.com/Squiblydoo/debloat) – A GUI and CLI tool for removing bloat from executables